 Head Start is a federally funded comprehensive early childhood program offering services for the entire family and focuses on school readiness.
 Families whose income meets the federal poverty guidelines qualify for the Head Start component of the preschool program.
 The program is designed for children ages 3 and 4, with priority for enrollment given to 4-year-olds.
 Verification of income must be received before a family can be considered for placement in Head Start.
 A Family Support Specialist works with families to obtain all needed income documentation.

 Head Start locations: A.G.
-Bell (Kirkland) and Dickinson Elementary (Redmond)
+Bell (Kirkland) and Old Redmond Schoolhouse

 Lake Washington School District Preschool Program